Islanders deal Devils first loss in regulation, 4-1

 Devils center Travis Zajac played his 995th career game with the franchise, fourth best in franchise history.
 He needs five more to join Ken Daneyko, Martin Brodeur and Patrik Elias as Devils to reach the 1,000-game mark.

-GREEN AGAINST DEVILS
+GREENE AGAINST DEVILS

 Islanders defenseman and former Devils captain Andy Greene, who spent 14 seasons and played 923 games with the team before his trade to the Islanders, played his first game against his former team.